zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 You can use one of the supported [remote storage flavors](../artifact-stores/artifact-stores.md) to store your models as part of your stack

-Since the Seldon Model Deployer is interacting with the KServe model server deployed on a Kubernetes cluster, you need to provide a set of configuration parameters.
+Since the KServe Model Deployer is interacting with the KServe model serving Platform deployed on a Kubernetes cluster, you need to provide a set of configuration parameters.
 These parameters are:

 * kubernetes_context: the Kubernetes context to use to contact the remote KServe installation.
 If not specified, the current configuration is used.
-Depending on where the Seldon model deployer is being used
+Depending on where the KServe model deployer is being used
 * kubernetes_namespace: the Kubernetes namespace where the KServe deployment servers are provisioned and managed by ZenML.
 If not specified, the namespace set in the current configuration is used.
 * base_url: the base URL of the Kubernetes ingress used to expose the KServe deployment servers.